system76/docs/_articles/switch-from-macos-to-popos.md

 Pop!\_OS comes with a photo viewing application called Image Viewer which previews pictures that are opened from the Files application, similar to the Apple application "Preview."

 There are several applications available in the Pop!\_Shop for more in-depth photo management.
-One such app, Shotwell, is highlighted here.
+Shotwell is highlighted below.
 Shotwell organizes photos by albums and event dates, and allows for importing, viewing, and sorting photographs.

 ![shotwell](/images/pop-os-screenshots/shotwell.png)